This is the family of a young man who emigrated from Kent, UK to Canada in 1850. The

 there with his

-family.
 Samuel served in France in WWI with his brother Angus.

 Sam drowned Oct.
 15, 1934 leaving his widow with three